 As a class, the long-acting opioids are a well-established therapy for the treatment of moderate to severe pain.
 In general, opioids are used for the treatment of noncancer and cancer pain; however, data establishing their effectiveness in the treatment of neuropathic pain is available.
 Clinical trials demonstrating the effectiveness and safety of the long-acting opioids are outlined in Table 4.
-Head-tohead trials of long-acting opioids do exist and for the most part the effectiveness of the individual agents, in terms of pain relief, appears to be similar.
-Small differences between the agents exist in adverse event profiles and associated improvements in quality of life or sleep domains.29-69
+Head-to-head trials of long-acting opioids do exist and for the most part the effectiveness of the individual agents, in terms of pain relief, appears to be similar.
+Small differences between the agents exist in adverse event profiles and associated improvements in quality of life or sleep domains.33-76 variable.

-Food and Drug Administration (FDA) approval of buprenorphine transdermal system was based on four unpublished.
-12-week double-blind clinical trials in opioid-naïve and opioid-experienced patients with moderate to severe chronic low back pain or osteoarthritis using pain scores as the primary efficacy variable.
 The description of these trials has been obtained from the prescribing information and the manufacturer product dossier.
 Two of these four trials demonstrated efficacy in patients with chronic low back pain.
-In one trial (N=1,160), treatment with buprenorphine transdermal system resulted in significant treatment differences in the average pain score over the last 24 hours at week 12 in favor of transdermal buprenorphine 20 μg/hr and oxycodone immediate-release compared to buprenorphine 5 μg/hr (P<0.001 for both).
-In the second trial (N=1,024), treatment with either 10 or 20 μg/hr of buprenorphine transdermal system resulted in a treatment difference in favor of buprenorphine (95% confidence interval [CI], -1.02 to -0.14; P=0.01) compared to placebo.
+In one trial (N=1.160), treatment with buprenorphine transdermal system resulted in significant treatment differences in the average pain score over the last 24 hours at week 12 in favor of transdermal buprenorphine 20 μg/hr and oxycodone immediate-release compared to buprenorphine 5 μg/hr (P<0.001 for both).
+In the second trial (N=1,024), treatment with either 10 or 20 μg/hr of buprenorphine transdermal system resulted in a treatment difference in favor of buprenorphine (95% confidence interval [CI], -1.02 to -0.14: P=0.01) compared to placebo.
 Two other trials failed to show efficacy for buprenorphine transdermal system in patients with low back pain and osteoarthritis, respectively.
-In the first trial (N=134), treatment with either buprenorphine 5, 10, or 20 $\mu$ g/hr or a combination of oxycodone and acetaminophen was compared to placebo in patients with low back pain.
+In the first trial (N=134), treatment with either buprenorphine 5, 10, or 20 μg/hr or a combination of oxycodone and acetaminophen was compared to placebo in patients with low back pain.
 Differences in the mean change from baseline for "pain on average" and "pain right now", the two primary endpoints, between the buprenorphine transdermal system and the placebo groups were significant for the maintenance period (P=0.04 and P=0.045, respectively).
 However, differences between placebo and oxycodone and acetaminophen combination, the active control, were not significant (P value not reported).
 When the trial was evaluated using pain scores at week 12 (an analysis preferred by the FDA), the buprenorphine transdermal system treatment group did not yield a significant difference from placebo (P value not reported).
 In another trial (N=418), treatment with either buprenorphine transdermal system 20 μg/hr or oxycodone immediaterelease was compared to buprenorphine transdermal system 5 μg/hr in patients with osteoarthritis.
 The decrease in the average pain score over the last 24 hours scores from baseline, the primary endpoint, was greater in the buprenorphine transdermal system 20 μg/hr and oxycodone immediate-release treatment groups as compared to the buprenorphine transdermal system 5 μg/hr group, but did not achieve significance (P values not reported).
-Furthermore, none of the results of the sensitivity analyses were significant, supporting the conclusion that this trial lacked assay sensitivity and is a failed trial.
+Furthermore, none of the results of the sensitivity analyses were significant, supporting the conclusion that this trial lacked assay sensitivity and is a failed trial.^{5,76}